-MLP participants engage in two-weeklong trainings at the start and end of the program.
-Before attending the first session, participants complete a 360-assessment to identify personal and professional gaps, strengths, areas for change, and readiness to take risks.
+MLP participants will engage in two-weeklong virtual trainings at the start and end of the program.
+Before attending the first session, participants will complete a 360- assessment to identify personal and professional gaps, strengths, areas for change, and readiness to take risks.
 The 360-assessment also incorporates feedback from various colleagues and peers to provide participants with a comprehensive perspective on how they see themselves and how others perceive them.

-In the first weeklong training, participants are introduced to key foundational concepts rooted in a social justice-oriented framework that will help them uncover more about themselves as leaders, advocates, and public health experts.
-Facilitators guide participants on an interactive and personal journey that requires them to identify and address triggers, be ready and willing to take risks, give and receive feedback, and be open to experiential learning.
+advocates, and public health experts.
+Facilitators will guide participants on an interactive and personal journey that will require them to identify and address triggers, be ready and willing to take risks, give and receive feedback, and be open to experiential learning.

 Recognizing that we stand on the shoulders of giants, the second weeklong training and final convening will help participants channel the ancestral resilience and motivation that helps guide their passions for social change.
 Participants will further develop core skills and values, pushing them further into thinking about their evolution as leaders.

-MLP participants practice identifying their vision for leadership and sharing it with their cohort for feedback and recognition.
-Participants also develop planning tools and sustainability goals to keep the momentum and partnerships going when they return to their respective health departments.
+MLP participants will practice identifying their vision for leadership and sharing it with their cohort for feedback and recognition.
+Participants will also develop planning tools and sustainability goals to keep the momentum and partnerships going when they return to their respective health departments.